Thoride-Dev/RLTrader/README.md

 Currently, there is a selling algorithm in ``sell_strat_basic_.py`` however it is untested and not a requirement/priority

 ## How to Use
+**I recommend using the TEAM Branch as main is out of date and only accounts for individual performance**
 - First clone the repo and install the following libraries
   - alpaca_trade_api
   - requests